tanhongit/simple_qr_code_rails/rqrcode/README.md

 # Welcome to "qr code generator rails" by TANHONGIT

-Create qr code using rqrcode-with-patches gem with Ruby on Rails.
+Create qr code using barby & rqrcode gem with Ruby on Rails.

 # 1. Technology